-On the following two pages, there is flowchart to key messages in this book, linked to the chapters in which these messages are elaborated.
+On the following two pages, there is a flowchart of the key messages in this book, linked to the chapters in which these messages are elaborated.
 This flowchart is intended to help reinforce what you need to start thinking about right now.
 If you pay attention to only one thing in this guide, pay attention to this flowchart.